 How can I get EU citizenship?

-What is the easiest EU citizenship to get?
+What is the easiest citizenship to get?

 What is the fastest way to get EU citizenship?

-The fastest way to get EU citizenship would be to apply for citizenship through a European citizenship by investment program.
+The fastest way to get EU citizenship would be to apply for citizenship through a citizenship by investment program.
 If you take the one-year option in Malta citizenship by naturalization program, the country offers excellent investment opportunities for international families seeking EU citizenship.

 How do I get a European passport as an American?